SciViews/tcltk2/inst/tklibs/tablelist6.8/README.txt

 and "tk_library" variables, respectively.

-To install Tablelist on UNIX, "cd" to the desired directory and unpack the distribution file "tablelist5.5.tar.gz":
+To install Tablelist on UNIX, "cd" to the desired directory and unpack the distribution file "tablelist6.8.tar.gz":

-    gunzip -c tablelist5.5.tar.gz | tar -xf -
+    gunzip -c tablelist6.8.tar.gz | tar -xf -

+On most UNIX systems this can be replaced with

+    tar -zxf tablelist6.8.tar.gz

-This command will create a directory named "tablelist5.5", with the subdirectories "demos", "doc", and "scripts".
+Both commands will create a directory named "tablelist6.8 with the subdirectories "demos", "doc", and "scripts".

-On Windows, use WinZip or some other program capable of unpacking the distribution file "tablelist5_5.zip" into the directory "tablelist5.5", with the subdirectories "demos", "doc", and "scripts".
+On Windows, use WinZip or some other program capable of unpacking the distribution file "tablelist6_8.zip" into the directory "tablelist6.8", with the subdirectories "demos", "doc", and "scripts".

 The file "tablelistEdit.tcl" in the "scripts" directory is only needed